ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Data Storage:** The error reports and XLSX files are also stored locally, inside the container.

-## Conclusion

-This application provides a robust backend solution for managing hotel reservations via file uploads, including validation, task queue management, and error reporting.
-By following the instructions above, you can easily run the application locally using Docker.

 ## Author

 [Maciej Konieczny](https://github.com/ifmcjthenknczny)